fabiolimace/apeiron/README.md

-MiniFramework
+Apeiron
 =======

-A minimalist web framework using Python.
+A minimalist web framework.